“We are already powerful, worthy, and abundant. We just might not believe it yet.”

 – Kate Phillips, “Why Men Play Football and Make More Money”

 When people point out that I am successful in business AND a woman and a mother, I have to wonder why that should come as a surprise or be a fact worth noting.
+Financial planning for women shouldn’t be any different than men.
 The barriers to entry for women in any business or career path have been all but decimated.
 I am compensated exactly as a man in my industry would be.
 And my gender does not influence my savings or investment rate of returns.

 Still, the facts are undeniable.
 In spite of much progress in both financial status and equality, women are still more likely than men to struggle with financial security.
 However, it doesn’t have to be that way!